Pay-As-You-Go Electricity in Texas (Pros & Cons)

 • Set alerts: Most providers send text or email notifications when your balance is low.

 • Monitor frequently: Check your balance and usage weekly to avoid running out of credit unexpectedly.
+Most REPs allow online or in-app account top-ups 24/7.

-Use Power Wizard to Compare Prepaid Rates
+Use Power Wizard to Compare Prepaid Plans in Texas

 If you’re thinking about trying a pay-as-you-go plan, Power Wizard can help you find one that truly fits your needs.
 With our comparison tool, you can see prepaid and traditional electricity offers available in your ZIP code—all in one place.
 Start your search today and see how much you could save with Power Wizard.